dat-ecosystem-archive/docs/papers/dat-paper.md

 This section is a technical description of the SLEEP format intended for implementers.
 SLEEP is the the on-disk format that Dat produces and uses.
 It is a set of 9 files that hold all of the metadata needed to list the contents of a Dat repository and verify the integrity of the data you receive.
 SLEEP is designed to work with REST, allowing servers to be plain HTTP file servers serving the static SLEEP files, meaning you can implement a Dat protocol client using HTTP with a static HTTP file server as the backend.

 SLEEP files contain metadata about the data inside a Dat repository, including cryptographic hashes, cryptographic signatures, filenames and file permissions.
-The SLEEP format is specifically engineered to allow efficient access to subsets of the metadat and/or data in the repository, even on very large repositories, which enables Dat's peer to peer networking to be fast.
+The SLEEP format is specifically engineered to allow efficient access to subsets of the metadata and/or data in the repository, even on very large repositories, which enables Dat's peer to peer networking to be fast.

 The acronym SLEEP is a slumber related pun on REST and stands for Syncable Lightweight Event Emitting Persistence.
 The Event Emitting part refers to how SLEEP files are append-only in nature, meaning they grow over time and new updates can be subscribed to as a realtime feed of events through the Dat protocol.